-The catch is, building a traditional starter that’s strong enough to make airy leavened breads can take weeks or even months.
-Our Test Kitchen has a nifty hack to jump-start the process: just add some commercial dry yeast at the beginning.
-Read on to learn how to make a starter that’s ready for baking in days.
+The catch is, building a starter that’s strong enough to make airy leavened breads can take weeks.
+Our Test Kitchen has a nifty hack to jump-start the process: Just add some dry yeast at the beginning!

 - 2 cups all-purpose flour, or other flour of your choice (whole wheat, a blend of white and wheat, ancient grains like kamut, etc.)